-The Baby Boomers were the first named generation, after the kids who arrived—a literal baby boom—when their parents began to settle down after World War II.
-Generation X didn’t have a war that sparked it.
-Instead, it was words: author Douglas Coupland’s 1991 book Generation X: Tales for An Accelerated Culture.
+The Baby Boomers were the first generation to be named, and arrived after their parents returned home following World War II, which sparked a literal baby boom.
+Generation X didn’t earn their name from a post-war boom.
+Instead, it came from a book: author Douglas Coupland’s 1991 tome, Generation X: Tales for An Accelerated Culture.
 The novel about disenfranchised post-Boomers struck a nerve and the name stuck.

 2. Generation X also had something to do with Billy Idol.

 Even though Coupland popularized the term for a social group, he wasn’t the first to coin the phrase.
 A book named Generation X by Jane Deverson and Charles Hamblett was published in 1964 and examined British youth culture—at the time, people who were under 25.
 The tome found its way into the hands of a young Billy Idol, who went on to form his first band.
 He named it Generation X.

 3. Generation X is also known as “The Forgotten Generation.”

 It’s because Baby Boomers, Millennials, and Gen Z tend to get all the media attention, leaving Generation X comparatively ignored.

 4. Chad was a popular Generation X name.

 Certain demographic groups favor specific baby names.
 For Gen X, the names Chad, Todd, Scott, Tammy, Tracy, and Tonya appeared more often than in babies named during the Boomer or Millennial generations.
 (Both Todd and Scott were previously common only as last names.)

 5. Gen Xers are a comparatively rare group.

 Compared to Baby Boomers (75 million) and Millennials (83 million), Generation X members are outnumbered.
 Estimates have placed the population at around 65 million.